devinus/poolboy/README.md

 - `worker_module`: the module that represents the workers
 - `size`: maximum pool size
 - `max_overflow`: maximum number of workers created if pool is empty
+- `keep_alive_time`: maximum time in milliseconds that excess workers will wait for new tasks before terminating (default 0)
 - `strategy`: `lifo` or `fifo`, determines whether checked in workers should be placed first or last in the line of available workers.
 Default is `lifo`.